 The Department of Public Safety maintains a partnership with the New York City Police Department (NYPD), specifically the 88th Precinct in Brooklyn and the 6th Precinct in Manhattan.
 Regular meetings are held between the leaders of these agencies on both a formal and informal basis.
-Pratt Department of Public Safety officers communicate regularly with local police leadership to remain abreast of community conditions and crime trends that may impact our campus community.
-Department of Public Safety team members work closely with NYPD investigators when incidents arise that require joint investigative efforts, resources, crime-related reports, and exchanges of information.
+Pratt Department of Public Safety officers communicates regularly with local police leadership to remain abreast of community conditions and crime trends that may impact our campus community.
+Department of Public Safety team members works closely with NYPD investigators when incidents require joint investigative efforts, resources, crime-related reports, and information exchanges.
 The director and associate director of the Institute's Department of Public Safety regularly attend conferences and meetings with NYPD, local and state law enforcement, and other campus public safety agencies to keep abreast of crime trends, incidents, or event-related information and to discuss concerns and needs of the Pratt community.

 In Pratt's ongoing effort to be prepared and respond to an ever-changing landscape of potential risks and hazards, Campus Safety and Preparedness maintains a strong working partnership with several NYC colleges and universities, as well as the NYC Office of Emergency Management.
-These continued partnerships, as well as our own internal preparedness efforts, have ensured the department stands ready to respond to the needs of the Pratt community during a wide range of hazards and incidents.
-Pratt Institute regularly meets with and collaborates with other NYC colleges and universities, both formally and informally, in the sharing of critical information and best practices in the areas of safety, security, and preparedness.
+These continued partnerships and our Internal preparedness efforts have ensured the department stands ready to respond to the needs of the Pratt community during a wide range of hazards and incidents.
+Pratt Institute regularly meets with and collaborates with other NYC colleges and universities, formally and informally, in sharing critical information and best practices in safety, security, and preparedness.
 In the fall of 2018, Pratt Institute joined the NYC Office of Emergency Management Partners in Preparedness program.
 This nationally recognized program, established in 2011, supports public and private organizations in preparing their employees, services, and facilities for a wide range of emergencies.
-Pratt's participation in this program includes access to communications around citywide incidents, emergency management, and business continuity training and resources needed to help support Pratt Institute being prepared and resilient.
+Pratt's participation in this program includes access to communications around citywide incidents, emergency management, and business continuity training and resources needed to help support Pratt Institute's preparedness and resilience.